 Educational Leadership and Policy Studies

-• Leading change and demonstrating impact in K-12 education
+- Leading change and demonstrating impact in K-12 education

-• Learning through integrated academic and school-based experiences and projects
+- Learning through integrated academic and school-based experiences and projects

-• Grounding all work in social justice, problems of practice, and authentic contexts
+- Grounding all work in social justice, problems of practice, and authentic contexts

-• Creating learning communities that foster academic achievement and optimal growth and development for each learner
+- Creating learning communities that foster academic achievement and optimal growth and development for each learner

-• Engaging in leadership, policy and research that are relevant and appropriate for meeting today's and tomorrow’s educational challenges in complex and ever-changing educational contexts
+- Engaging in leadership, policy, and research that are relevant and appropriate for meeting today's and tomorrow’s educational challenges in complex and ever-changing educational contexts

 Doctor of Philosophy (PhD) in Educational Leadership & Policy Studies

 The 90-quarter-credit hour-program beyond a master's degree is a degree with coursework that includes a strong focus on quantitative and qualitative research methods, educational leadership, organizational theory, systems theory, and policy analysis.
-These areas are studied in an effort to expand and enhance research skills and add to the knowledge base needed for effective schools.
+These areas are studied to expand and enhance research skills and to add to the knowledge base needed for effective schools.
 The ELPS PhD prepares individuals for successful careers in research, academia, educational leadership, and policy.

 Program Accreditation